oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 }
 ```

-If insertability is static, the value is a boolean literal, no path expressions are required.
-Then the `InsertRestrictions` term on item level would also be favored over the `InsertRestrictions` property in `NavigationRestrictions` on header level.
+However, if insertability was static, the value would be a boolean literal and no path expressions would be required.
+In that case the deeper `InsertRestrictions` term would be favored over the higher-up `InsertRestrictions` property in the header-level `NavigationRestrictions`.

 ```jsonc
 "self.Container/Headers/Items": {